“If you are looking for the best fitness tracker for teens, then here is the handpicked list of activity trackers for tweens in 2021. “

 The Lily Classic, which has an Italian leather wristband, and the Lily Sport, which has a silicone bracelet similar to those used on smartwatches and fitness trackers, are also available.
-Both come in three colours (neutrals, soft purples, and black), and the bands can be replaced.
+Both come in three colors (neutrals, soft purples, and black), and the bands can be replaced.

 Sporting watches, such as the Garmin Instinct and Polar Grit pair, are chunky and “manly,” but not the Lily.
 It is, instead, a feature-light smartwatch.
 The Apple Watch and Amazfit GTS, for example, are gender-neutral – attractive and modern, with a slender enough profile to fit under a sleeve.
 So is a gendered smartwatch actually needed?

-If Garmin could combine the Lily idea (neat, lightweight, and appealing) with the serious sports-tracking intelligence shown in the Forerunner, it would be even more unique – even if the price would be so much higher.
+If Garmin could combine the Lily idea (neat, lightweight, and appealing) with the sports-tracking severe intelligence shown in the Forerunner, it would be even more unique – even if the price would be so much higher.

 Fitness and health tracking

 The Garmin Lily will monitor your deep, light, and REM sleep during the night and provide you with a report about how well you slept.
-A pulse oximeter measures SpO2 levels when sleeping, is also available.
+A pulse oximeter measures SpO2 levels when sleeping is also available.
 Many similarly priced gadgets only record SpO2 during sleep, so the Lily could be a better option if you use it as a health measure.

-There are heart rate warnings (both low and high), and if the watch senses that the heart rate is unusual.
+There are heart rate warnings (both low and high), and the watch senses that the heart rate is unusual.
 If so, it’ll take you through a five-minute breathing exercise to slow it down.

 As previously said, one of the Garmin Lily’s main flaws is its lack of onboard GPS.
 It does, however, have Connected GPS, which uses your phone’s navigation to assist you when you walk, drive, or cycle.